About Trisha Alicia

 Songwriting and Creative Expression

 My grandmother, a published poet, taught me early that words could be crafted for impact.
-This influence shaped my approach to both songwriting and spoken word artistry.
-Whether writing song lyrics or performing spoken word, I work across multiple genres, collaborating with diverse artists and bringing authentic expression to every project.
+That stayed with me.
+Whether writing song lyrics or performing spoken word, I bring the same attention to language across every genre and every collaboration — the tools change, but the intention behind them never does.

 How do you use words to meet someone exactly where they are?